Jolly-Baron/Shoujo-Ramune-translation/README.md

 > If the original game has a single file named `datascn.tac`, delete/rename it and create a folder with the same name, then place the CSV files inside.

+## 📦 Download

+Go to the [Releases](https://github.com/Jolly-Baron/Shoujo-Ramune-translation/releases) page and download the `Source code.zip` file – it contains only the patch files.

 ## ⚖️ Legality disclaimer

 This patch contains **only original translation work** (CSV text files).